;

 Many students combine community studies with another major.
 Students wishing to pursue community studies and a second major (i.e., "double major") should consult with the program adviser as early as possible to plan their course work to satisfy all their degree requirements.

-Community Studies does not offer a minor.
+Community studies does not offer a minor.

 Study Abroad